stefanwalther/generator-qsExtension/README.md

 Simple YeoMan Generator for Qlik Sense Extensions.

+I have created this tool for my daily work.
+Instead of always reinventing the wheel and setting up a project structure for Qlik Sense Extensions, I prefer to let it generated.

 ## Usage
 This little tool is based on YEOMAN (http://yeoman.io/) and allows you to create a starter-kit for Qlik Sense Extensions in **less than two minutes**.